codingconcepts/dp/README.md

 ### Todos

-* Allow server to block requests (for things like cutovers).
+* Allow server to block requests (for things like cutovers)
+* Better error handling